ujju200/Vision/README.md

 6. This continues till bot has completed a full round around the center, Then it should move to home via the connecting paths that it started on.

 7. On reaching home the bot should signal that it has finished the task.

+# Approach

+1.The arena was converted into a 2D matrix using image processing techniques where a particular node number denoted each square of the arena.

+2.Breadth-First Search Path Finding Algorithm was used to determine the shortest path to the destination node.

+3.Nodes were inserted into the list on a priority basis to prefer the inner path.

+4.We used the differential drive to run the bot more efficiently

+# Features

+1.Visual representation of the arena and the bot movements were done using PyBullet.

+2.Image processing techniques were used to manipulate the data, i.e., shape, colour and aruco marker detection in the programmable form.

+3.Breadth-First Search Path Finding Algorithm determined the shortest path to reach the destination node